Master of Science in Criminal Justice Online

 This online degree program gives you the depth and breadth of knowledge in law enforcement you need to pursue upper-level positions in criminal justice.
 Graduates of this program emerge fully prepared for upper-level staff, administrative, management, treatment and planning positions in criminal justice agencies.

-Designed for current law enforcement or criminal justice professionals who want to progress to careers in the FBI, CIA or other federal security agencies, the M.S. in Criminal Justice program focuses on both practical skills and theoretical knowledge.
+Designed for current law enforcement or criminal justice professionals who want to progress to careers in the FBI, CIA or other federal security agencies, the M.S. in Criminal Justice program at Lamar University focuses on both practical skills and theoretical knowledge.

 Coursework is focused on the U.S. criminal justice system and policies, as well as theoretical foundations of crime control.
-You will gain an understanding of analytical tools, planning and evaluation, correctional issues, homeland security, police and constitutional law, ethics and criminal justice leadership.
+You will gain an understanding of analytical tools, planning and evaluation, correctional issues, homeland security, police and constitutional law, ethics and criminal justice leadership through this online degree.

 The following is the tuition breakdown for students pursuing Master of Science in Criminal Justice.
 Our tuition is affordable, and can be paid by the course.